iqm-finland/qiskit-on-iqm/docs/user_guide.rst

 Above we use an :class:`.IQMFakeAdonis` instance to run a noisy simulation of ``circuit`` after transpiling it for that specific backend.

-:class:`IQMFakeBackend` can be initialized using an :class:`IQMChipSample` instance, which describes the physical properties of the QPU specimen to be simulated.
-If not provided, by default each :class:`IQMFakeBackend` subclass uses representative values for that QPU type.

 If you want to use your own noise parameters, you can create your own chip sample as follows: